Here’s my guide to visiting Hadrian’s Villa (Villa Adriana) in Tivoli Italy.

 To Hadrian’s dismay, his lover Antinous drowned under mysterious circumstances at age 19.
 Hadrian was ill at the time.
 It was rumored that Antinous may have sacrificed himself to restore his lover’s vitality.

-After Antinous' death, Hadrian went into profound mourning.
+After Antinous’ death, Hadrian went into profound mourning.
 He commissioned sculptures of his lover and tried to deify him.
-In the Capitoline Museum, statues of Antinous as a Greek god stand near a colossus of Hadrian in Greek helmet.
+In Rome’s Capitoline Museums, statues of Antinous as a Greek god stand near a colossus of Hadrian in Greek helmet.

 A Short History of Hadrian’s Villa